vijender-singh/Connect_SublimeText_to_RemoteServer_Over_SSH/README.md

 ```
 curl -o ./rmate https://raw.githubusercontent.com/aurora/rmate/master/rmate

-chmod 775 rmate
+chmod 755 rmate

 mv rmate sublime

 ```

 > Now move to your home directory buy simply executing `cd`.
-Open your `.bashprofile` (if not there create one) using nano and add the following two lines in there and **SAVE** it.
+Open your `.bash_profile` (if you donot have one then create one) using nano and add the following two lines in there and **SAVE** it.
 ```
 export PATH=~/auzar:$PATH.   # Add to your PATH environment variable
 alias sl=~/auzar/sublime     # creates a shortname "sl" for sublime